ptrktn/sellms-course-project/README.md

 docker compose up
 ```

-The web frontend is http://localhost:8080
+The web frontend is available at: http://localhost:8080